KonstantinVVictoria/G_State/README.md

 ## What is the G_State paradigm?

-The G_State paradigm is an organizational model where the events that change the global properties are written in the same place where they are defined.
-This makes it easier to find where things go wrong.
+The G_State paradigm is an organizational model where the events that change the global properties are written in the same place where the global properties are defined.
+This create a structure that makes it easier to find bugs.
 For example, if a global property was changed to an unintentional value, you don't have to dig around to find it.
 It will be in your
 G_State.js file below the global state.
-Also, changes made to the global properties must be formally described.
+Also, changes made to the global properties must be formally described so that they update the components that need to be updated.
 This helps with debugging and readability.

 ## What are the perks of using G_State?

-1. **An easy-to-visualize, manage, and organize global state.**
+1. **Access to an easy-to-visualize, manage, and organize global state.**
 2. **Selective and efficient rendering.**
 3. **Easy-to-follow syntax and declarations that make sense.**
 4. **Monitor global state events and renders.**